Estelle111/clicker-project/README.md

 # Clicker Project
-Welcome to our Clicker project, a game based on Cookie clicker.
+Welcome to our Clicker project, **Jungle Banana Jungle**, a game based on Cookie clicker.

 ## Summary